15 States With Best Healthcare for Seniors in 2026: Rankings

 New Jersey healthcare access

-In New Jersey, Medicare Part B premiums for 2025 are $185 monthly.
-The Part B annual deductible is $257.
-Beneficiaries can choose from 96 Medicare Advantage plans.
+In New Jersey, as everywhere else, the standard Medicare Part B premium is $202.90 a month in 2026 and the Part B annual deductible is $283.
 The Division of Aging Services helps older adults access federal and state-funded programs to live independently.
-Nursing home costs range from $150,000 to $215,000 annually.

 Utah: Preventive senior healthcare